GuyAzoulay/Ex2_OOP/README.md

 In this assignment we asked to build a graph from zero. including the graph vertixes, edges and the most intersting part, a graph algorithms such as:
 ```
+Center
 TSP
 Dijkstra
+And a GUI interface of graph drawing
 ```

 What first we built our vertixes as we asked for, every node contain a geographic location and special unique id